gmt20/Named_Entity_Recognition/README.md

 In this jupyter notebook, I have applied Named Entity Recognition on MIT Movie data.
 Please find the data here(https://groups.csail.mit.edu/sls/downloads/movie/).
-I have trained my nueral network on trivia10k13train.bio	and tested it on trivia10k13test.bio
+I have trained my nueral network on trivia10k13train.bio	and tested it on trivia10k13test.bio In this notebook, I have tried different word embeddings.

-I have been recently expsosed to the mysterious world of deep learning.
-LSTM-RNN (Long Short Term memory Recurrent Neural Networks) is of the fascinating model, I recently used for Named Entity Recognition on this MIT movie dataset.
-In this notebook, I have tried different word embeddings.
-First, lets see what is a word embedding.
-It is a technique in which words or phrases from the vocabulary are mapped to vectors of real numbers.
-So, we have three options for chosing our embedding matrix.
+Word Embedding is a technique in which words or phrases from the vocabulary are mapped to vectors of real numbers.
+So, I used follwing:
 a) Randomly initialized embedding matrix: In this method, the embedding matrix will be initialized randomly and the model will learn to differentiate the meaning of words just by looking at the data.
-It means the neural network will itself learn during the execution. initial_embedding_matrix = np.random.randn(vocabulary_size, embedding_dim) / np.sqrt(embedding_dim) using this initialization on the dataset, I got following preformance-
+It means the neural network will itself learn during the execution.

+initial_embedding_matrix = np.random.randn(vocabulary_size, embedding_dim) / np.sqrt(embedding_dim)

 b) Pre-trained Word Embedding- There are some corpus of pre trained word embeddings.
 I have used two different word embeddings-
 1) Pre-trained word vectors from Google which were trained on a part of Google News dataset (about 100 billion words).
 The model contains 300-dimensional vectors for 3 million words and phrases.
 We will use gensim library to unpack and upload the Google vectors.